flyaflya/causact/README.md

 </div>

-## Getting help
+## Getting Help and Suggesting Improvements

-Whether you encounter a clear bug or just have a question, we are thrilled to help you out.
-In either case, please file a [GitHub issue](https://github.com/causact/issues).
+Whether you encounter a clear bug, have a suggestion for improvement, or just have a question, we are thrilled to help you out.
+In all cases, please file a [GitHub issue](https://github.com/flyaflya/causact/issues).
 If reporting a bug, please include a minimal reproducible example.
 If encountering issues installing `greta`, please seek help at the [greta discussion forum](https://forum.greta-stats.org/).